 Its good if you can get the client to clearly tell you what needs to happen before they sign the work order and kick the project off.
 Do you need to run an ideation workshop (to make sure an app is actually what they need)?
 Does a purchase order need to be signed off by the budget-holder?
 Are you both covered by a Confidentiality & Non-Disclosure agreement?
 In short, what are the barriers to starting this project in the next hour?

 20 Questions to Ask your Clients to make your app project a success

 Of course, no set of questions will be the same for every project and every client and every mobile app use case.
 Hopefully this gives you good coverage of the main points.
+If you would like a handy reference guide, why not download the Guide with 20 questions you need answers to – before you build your client’s mobile app.
 Asking the questions, documenting the answers and playing these back to the client in the format of “You Told Us This… so we will therefore do that” will make sure you are both on the same page.
 Better this than stumbling in to bear-pits through the project.

 OK, so we’ve given you a bunch of questions to ask your client, but what about when you have questions about your mobile app business?
 No worries – we’re here to help.
 That’s why we’ve started a FREE business webinar series that addresses many of the questions that app development agencies have in mind.